Impact of policies on residential multi-energy systems for consumers and prosumers

 Read the full peer-reviewed article.

-Linda Brodnicke is a fellow of RESPONSE Doctoral Programme (DP) «RESPONSE – to society and policy needs through plant, food and energy sciences» funded by the European Union’s Horizon 2020 research and innovation program under the Marie Skłodowska-Curie Grant Agreement No 847585.
+Linda Brodnicke is a fellow of RESPONSE Doctoral Program (DP) «RESPONSE – to society and policy needs through plant, food and energy sciences» funded by the European Union’s Horizon 2020 research and innovation program under the Marie Skłodowska-Curie Grant Agreement No 847585.

 Citation: Linda Brodnicke, Paolo Gabrielli, Giovanni Sansavini, Impact of policies on residential multi-energy systems for consumers and prosumers, Applied Energy, Volume 344, 2023, 121276, ISSN 0306-2619, https://doi.org/10.1016/j.apenergy.2023.121276.